My Favorite Cold Process Soap Design Technique: Gradient Layers

-Creating Embeds Tip: A Salad Shooter is an electric grater that makes quick work out of shredding soap for embedding without putting your knuckles at jeopardy with a metal grater!
-It’s one of my favorite soapmaking tools on my recommendations list, available in Soapmaker to Moneymaker.
+Creating Embeds Tip: A Salad Shooter is an electric grater that makes quick work out of shredding soap for embedding without putting your knuckles in jeopardy with a metal grater!
+It's one of my favorite soapmaking tools on my recommendations list, available in Soapmaker to Moneymaker.

 Following the directions for the light to dark soap design, I layered my blue soap from darkest to lightest.
 Next, I flood filled using the cups of soap containing the soap shreds for my middle layers.